MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/running-commands.md

 - **Shell environment-specifc commands** are commands defined in external files that can only be used within the runtime environment of the shell.
 These include scripts and functions, or they can be specially compiled modules that add commands to the shell runtime.
-In PowerShell, these command are known as _cmdlets_ (pronounced "command-lets").
+In PowerShell, these commands are known as _cmdlets_ (pronounced "command-lets").

 ## Running OS-native commands